top of page

 • Weekly share of produce from the farm when available.

 • Apprentices get to attend our permaculture design course for free if they complete the apprenticeship.
-If an apprentice has already completed a permaculture design course through another organization, they may be elligible for a cash-based bonus instead.
+If an apprentice has already completed a permaculture design course through another organization, they may attend our next advanced permaculture design course for free (although we don't host them very often) or may be eligible for additional bonuses.

-• Free attendence to workshops hosted at Hundred Fruit Farm
+• Free attendance to workshops hosted at Hundred Fruit Farm

 • 20% employee discount on all nursery items